AntennaPod/antennapod.github.io/_documentation/automation/tasker.md

 ---
-title: Automate Subscriptions Update with 3rd party automation applications
+title: 3rd party integration
 layout: doc
+level: "2"
+group: "automation"
+icon: "fas fa-robot"
 ---

-# Automate Subscriptions Update with 3rd party automation applications
+# Integration with 3rd party automation applications

 With AntennaPod, you can specify subscriptions (podcast feeds) to be updated with regular interval or at a particular time of day in `Network` » `Automation` settings.